How to make Coconut Ghee

 This makes any dish taste divine, adding notable depth and a whole lot of flavour.

 What is Ghee?

-Ghee, or clarified butter, is the staple food of India.
-It originated there and became popular in southern India where milk and butter would go off quickly due to the hot weather that’s customary there.
+Ghee, or clarified butter, is a staple food of India.
+It originated and became popular in southern India where milk and butter would go off quickly due to the hot weather that’s customary there.